 What Causes Body Acne?

 Acne comes in many different forms, such as whiteheads and blackheads, but research shows it is frequently caused by clogged pores.
-Other causes and contributors include excess oil production, bacteria, and hormonal imbalances.
-Breakouts tend to occur where you produce the most oil, which is why you commonly see acne on the face, back, shoulders, and chest—these areas have the most active oil glands.
+Other causes and contributors include excess oil production, bacteria, and hormonal imbalances, as well as sweat and friction from tight-fitting clothes.
+Finally, there’s a genetic component: Those who have a family history of acne may be more likely to experience breakouts themselves.

 The most common subtypes of acne are the blackheads and whiteheads we already mentioned, as well as pimples.
 Blackheads typically develop when pores get clogged with oil and dead skin cells, and then that buildup is exposed to air, causing it to oxidize and turn a dark brown-to-black color.
 Whiteheads develop similarly but without the oxidation.
 Finally, pimples develop when oil, dead skin cells, and bacteria get stuck inside a pore and cause it to become inflamed or infected.
 These types of acne develop in the same manner, whether you have body breakouts or pimples on your face.